7 western shows to watch if you liked Netflix’s Ransom Canyon

 A still from the miniseries American Primeval (Image via Netflix)

-American Primeval is an American Western miniseries directed by Peter Berg, and written by and produced by Mark L. Smith.
-It features Taylor Kitsch and Betty Gilpin and is set in 1857 during the Utah War.
+American Primeval is an American Western miniseries directed by Peter Berg, and written and created by Mark L. Smith.
+It features Taylor Kitsch as Isaac Reed and Betty Gilpin as Sara Rowell.

 Ad

-Set during the Utah War of 1857, the series explores the struggle for control of the American West, focusing on the conflict between the LDS Church and other cultures in the Utah Territory, particularly the Mountain Meadows Massacre.
+Set during the Utah War of 1857, the series explores the struggle for control of the American West, focusing on the conflict between The Church of Jesus Christ of Latter-day Saints and other cultures in the Utah Territory, particularly the Mountain Meadows Massacre.

 American Primeval and Ransom Canyon both explore the violent roots of Western expansion, blending historical conflict with individual survival and cultural tension.